We work closely with other healthcare providers to provide high-quality medical care for children in the Pacific Northwest and Alaska.

 Outside of Seattle

-We work with Franciscan Health System at St. Joseph Medical Center, St. Francis Hospital and St. Elizabeth Hospital to provide care for critically ill babies.
+We work with CHI Franciscan Health at St. Joseph Medical Center, St. Francis Hospital and St. Elizabeth Hospital to provide care for critically ill babies.

 Seattle Children’s doctors provide neonatology services, diagnostic services in pediatric cardiology and medical direction for pediatric inpatient medicine services at Kadlec Regional Medical Center in Richland.
 Seattle Children’s nurses also provide pediatric education programs for nurses at Kadlec.